microsoft/CCF/attestation-container/README.md

 ## Build

-Since it's a go application, you can build the application before run it.
+Since it's a go application, you can build the application before running it.

 ```bash
 go build